 By creating a trusted certification process, the CCHIT handled the qualification of Health IT products, while policymakers can shift their focus to designing policies and incentives that will benefit the health care system as a whole.

 What did certification require?

-With its creation, the CCHIT widened the access for Health IT programs and products by offering new means of gaining certification.
+With its creation, the CCHIT widened the access to Health IT programs and products by offering new means of gaining certification.
 By doing so, the hope was that new methods would bring about more Health IT availability, promote innovation, and help meet the needs of health care providers with varying degrees of technology capabilities and preparedness.

 These different methods are:

 With the CCHIT holding status as both an Accredited Testing Lab and an ONC Authorized Certification Body, they were able to certify both complete EHRs and EHR modules.
 With this certification, providers can receive incentive payments stemming from the American Recovery and Reinvestment Act of 2009 if they show meaningful use of the technology.